Chaikungza/SQL-Project/Case Study - Danny's Diner.md

 ```
 <ins>Explain the code<ins>

-1.Use sub query from Problem no.1 .
+- Use sub query from Problem no.1 .

-2.Use "ROW_NUMBER" for ranking order that buy by each customer because customer can buy more than 1 time per day.
+- Use "ROW_NUMBER" for ranking order that buy by each customer because customer can buy more than 1 time per day.

-3.Refer from the problem,  filter of first item of each customer by "Where ROW_NUMBER = 1"
+- Refer from the problem,  filter of first item of each customer by "Where ROW_NUMBER = 1"

 <ins>Answer the question<ins>
 | customer_id | product_name | order_date |